-These rules are adopted in addition to any other local rules of the district court in Fayette County.
+These rules are adopted in addition to any other local rules of the district court and county courts in Medina County.
 These rules do not supersede or replace any previously adopted local rules.
-These rules are in addition to any current local rules for electronic court documents (fax filing).
+These rules are in addition to local rules for electronic court documents (fax filing).